What You Will Learn

 SEC401: Security Essentials Bootcamp Style consists of course instruction and integrated hands-on sessions.
 The labs reinforce the skills covered in class and enable students to use the knowledge and tools learned throughout the course in an instructor-led environment.
 Students will have the opportunity to install and configure a virtual lab environment and will utilize the tools and techniques that have been presented.
 During the course students will receive a USB with two virtual machines; it is critical that you have a properly configured system prior to class.

 IMPORTANT: Host Operating System: Latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.
 You must also have a minimum of 8 GB of RAM or higher for the virtual machines to function properly.
 Verify that under BIOS, Virtualization Support is ENABLED.
+Note: Apple computers with the M1 processor (Apple Silicon) are NOT supported for use in class.
+Apple does not support x86-based virtual machines under their Rosetta 2 capability for translation to their new Apple M1 processor.
+Apple computers that come with Intel processors are not affected by this issue and are still supported for in-class use.

 Your CPU and OS MUST be 64-bit so that our 64-bit guest virtual machines will run on your laptop, and so you can access at least 8 GB of memory.
 This article provides instructions on how to determine if you have both a 64-bit CPU and OS.